Skip to content Skip to main navigation Report an accessibility issue

 The GTA works in support of the Medieval and Renaissance Studies lecturer in the MRST 201/202 survey course, which fulfills the university’s Cultures and Civilizations general education requirement.
 The survey covers the periods from 350-1500 C.E.
 The undergraduate catalogue describes this course as an “introduction to basic themes in the medieval experience approached from interdisciplinary points of view and including philosophy and religion, art and architecture, language and literature, and social and political history.
 Writing-emphasis course.”

 The GTA is expected to attend all lectures, grade written work, hold weekly office hours for consultation with students, and lecture once a semester.
-The GTA will receive a stipend of $17,500 for the academic year, along with a tuition waiver and the usual graduate student benefits.
+The GTA will receive a stipend at the standard College rate of $19,401 for the academic year, along with a tuition waiver and the usual graduate student benefits.

 How to apply